top of page

 20170316_185154.jpg

-We partnered with a visionary Ethiopian leader named Michael Alemu to establish the first STEM Museum (Science, Technology, Engineer-ing, and Math) on the African Continent.
-This five-story, state of the art structure includes an extensive computer lab and a children's library with more than 20,000 volumes.
-The Ethio STEM museum is currently developing a national STEM curriculum that will propel Ethiopia forward as a leader in Science and Technology development.
-The Museum and its programming has attracted National attention for its innovation and vision.
+We partnered with a visionary Ethiopian leader named Michael Alemu to establish the first STEM* (*Science, Technology, Engineering, and Math) museum on the African continent.
+This five-storey, state-of-the-art structure includes an extensive computer lab and a children's library with more than 20,000 volumes.
+The Ethio STEM Museum is currently developing a national STEM curriculum that will propel Ethiopia forward as a leader in science and technology development.
+The museum and its programming have attracted national attention for innovation and vision.

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////